zhengkai-cloudian/hap-operator/README.md

 ### Minimum for production systems:

 * 1 CPU, 8 cores
-* 32 GB RAM
+* 64 GB RAM
 * 2 x 480GB SSD (for RAID-1 mirrored hosting of the OS as well as Cassandra and Redis databases storing system metadata)
 * 12 x 4TB HDD (for ext4 file systems storing object data) (JBOD, no RAID)
 * 2 x 10GbE Ports

-### Minimum for production systems:
+### Minimum for Software Installation :

 HyperStore software can be installed on a single host that has just one data drive.
-The host should have at least 1GB of hard drive space, at least 16GB RAM, and preferably at least 8 processor cores.
+The host should have at least 1GB of hard drive space, at least 32GB RAM, and preferably at least 8 processor cores.
 If you install HyperStore software on a host with less resources than this, the install script will display a warning about the host having less than recommended resources.

 If you try to install HyperStore software on a host with less 100MB hard drive space or less than 2GB RAM, the installation will abort.

 **IMPORTANT** Our official minimum requirement is 3 nodes.
 If you only have one node (recommended and used for the testing purposes only), you don't have data protection.